 The MO was modified by the EPA on 30 December 2016.
 Rather than specify actual dates for completion of the works, it acknowledged that the timing was subject to planning approvals and it specified completion time frames following receipt of approvals.

-The revised RAP will be reviewed by the EPA-accredited Site Auditor and then submitted to the EPA for review and recommendations.
+A revised RAP was completed in March 2018.
+It was reviewed by the EPA-accredited Site Auditor and then submitted to the EPA for review and endorsement.

 Information for residents